josbouten/bioplot/doc/zooplot.rst

 not click on all of them to find it.
 You can specify the labels on the command line.
 If they are in the plot, they will be highlighted.
 Example: ::

-    python ./bioplot.py -e "condition A and B" -f input/testdata_AB.txt -Z 1100 1109 1042
+    python ./bioplot.py -e "condition A and B" -i input/testdata_AB.txt -Z 1100 1109 1042

-This will highlight label 1100, 1109 and 1042 in the zoo plot compiled from the data in 'testdata_AB.txt' and dim the colors of the other points in the plot making it easy to create a picture for a publication or report.
+This will highlight label 1100, 1109 and 1042 in the zoo plot compiled from the data in 'testdata_AB.txt' and dim the colours of the other points in the plot making it easy to create a picture for a publication or report.
 Text labels will be displayed near the points selected.